wyager/PythonEyeDetection/README.md

 This is my simple and hackish eye/retina/pupil detector.

+Disclaimer: I have absolutely no formal training or education in computer vision, and this is my first project to do anything of the sort.
+There is probably a lot to be improved upon here.

 Operation is simple.
 Plug in a webcam and run `python eye_detect.py`.
 It will show the webcam image.
 If it sees your iris, it will superimpose a blue dot over it.
 It will also show (in a box in the upper left) what it thinks your eye is.
 It will show in another box to the upper slightly-less-left if it thinks it sees a pupil or an iris, and where it thinks the pupil (green) and iris (blue) are (at 2x magnification).
 If it thinks it sees a sensible pupil/iris combo, it will save a picture with a date stamp in the running directory.

 Be sure to bring your eye pretty close to the camera, and to be well-lit.